 Until the mid 2000's, she mostly expressed her artistic voice through drawing, painting, and sculpture.
 And, especially through her first love textiles and fiber arts, such as sewing, knitting, embroidering, surface decoration, and dyeing wool/animal hair fiber.
 In 2005, Joanne skated with the Atlanta Rollergirls starting for 2 1/2 years, shortly with her team the Saki Tuyas but mostly as a referee.

 In 2009, Joanne started teaching as a Professional Artist Instructor/Independent contractor at the Spruill Center for the Arts.
-In 2013, she starting teaching ”full-time” after leaving Ricky Frank Enamels.
+In the fall of 2013, she starting teaching ”full-time” after leaving Ricky Frank Enamels.
 Shortly thereafter, she developed her fascination and delight with hand-built ceramics and the transfixing magic of the pinch pot, and also became the current Jewelry Department Coordinator.

 Currently, Joanne teaches 6 beginning through advanced weekly jewelry and metalsmithing classes, as well as specialized jewelry technique workshops, introduction classes and fiber dying.